 DISH keeps things simple: an affordable entry-level plan, a value-packed mid-tier option, and a top-tier plan with all the goodies.
-DISH offers a two-year price guarantee, which is a big perk and a stark contrast to DIRECTV’s substantial price increase after the first year.
+DISH offers a three-year price guarantee, which is a big perk and a stark contrast to DIRECTV’s substantial price increase after the first year.

 The one oddball is America’s Top 120+, which is identical to America’s Top 120 but adds regional sports channels for an extra ten bucks.
 If you’re thinking about going with this plan, don't.
 We’d honestly skip it and just get an OTA antenna to grab your RSNs for free.
 Or for about $15 more, you can jump to America’s Top 200 and still get the regional sports channels plus a bunch of other cool channels too.